TAPSI | North & Druid Hill – McCulloh Pavement Art Designs

 • October: Local stakeholder site walk, Concept presentation at WNADA’s Comprehensive Planning Meeting

-• November: Outdoor Pop-Up Community Engagement Event held with local businesses, residents, and transit riders
+• November: Outdoor Pop-Up Community Engagement Event held with local businesses, residents, and transit riders.
+Based on this input artists JaVon Townsend and Zoe Roane-Hopkins developed three pavement art design options for each intersection.

 • December: Community canvassing and support from 90% of residents and business owner’s .
-Submit application to BCDOT
+Preliminary traffic calming plans submitted to DOT for review.

 The project is funded by the West North Avenue Development Authority (WNADA), the Maryland Department of Housing and Community Development (DHCD), and the Baltimore Community Foundation.
 Graham Projects and OpenWorks lead design, engagement, and fabrication.